Pilgrimage to Babaji’s Cave

-Train transportation from and to Delhi will be by chair-car Shatabdi.
+Train transportation Delhi-Kathgodam-Delhi will be by chair-car Shatabdi.
 All other transportation will be by 27-passenger buses.
-We’ll stay in the 3-star Woodsvilla Resort near Ranikhet, with high Himalaya views.
-Breakfast, dinner, and two lunches are included.
-Those from other cities can arrive in Delhi on Thursday 18 October, and leave on Tuesday 23 October.
+We’ll stay in the Xanadu Resort near Ranikhet.
+Breakfast and dinner are included.
+Those from other cities can arrive in Delhi on Thursday, 6 October, and leave on Monday 10 October.

 If you wish double occupancy accommodation and you don’t know another pilgrim, you’ll be assigned a roommate if possible.

-Completed application form and payment both needed to confirm your space.
-We ask for full payment at time of application.
+Completed application form and payment are both needed to confirm your space.
+We ask for full payment as soon as we approve your application.